 - An Accomplice Bank – A banker that knowingly accepts deposits from smugglers and criminals and perpetrates the schemes like cuckoo smurfing.

-- Securities broker – The securities brokers who would put investment into different tranches to divide it to thwart any suspicions.
+- Securities broker – The securities brokers who would put investments into different tranches to divide them to thwart any suspicions.

 - Asset Purchases – The most obvious form of laundering money is to purchase big assets.
 Once the transaction takes place, tracing back the source of income can be a challenge.

-- Currency exchanges – 9/11 attack proved that currency exchanges were used to remit the proceeds of crime from one country to other.
+- Currency exchanges – 9/11 attack proved that currency exchanges were used to remit the proceeds of crime from one country to another.

 Layering of Money

-The second stage of money laundering is layering.
-Layering is conducted to conceal the original source of funds.
-Businesses and financial institutions are used in every layer of money laundering.
-Below are some common methods used for layering:
+In the process of money laundering, the second stage is called “layering.”
+Layering is done to hide where the money originally came from.
+To achieve this, businesses and financial institutions are involved in each layer of the money laundering process.
+Here are some common methods used for layering:

 - Huge amounts of money is transferred across the bank accounts in different banks in different countries under the pretext of import or exports.